SFC Winners

 A notice was carried in the Longford Leader in March 1908 regarding ‘Revival of GAA football in Longford’ and citing an upcoming fixture between Ardagh St. Patricks and Clonguish Gallowglasses.
 However no record has been found of SFC competition in this period.

 The Longford GAA Yearbook in 1981 allocated the 1910 title to Clonguish Red Branch Knights, however no record exists of any championship played in 1910.
 There is also no evidence of any club named Clonguish Red Branch Knights during these years.
 The Clonguish club in these early years was known as Clonguish Gallowglasses.
-The records were updated by 1983 to reflect this error.
+The records were updated by 1983 to remove this error.

 Killoe Young Emmets 1-8

-Drumlish/Ballinamuck 98’s 0-1
+Drumlish & Ballinamuck 98’s 0-1

 Date: 14th July 1907